Art Education Program

 The program is a low-residency summer program, offering an alternative for students who seek a rigorous and focused graduate program in visual arts education but who cannot pursue full-time graduate studies during the academic year.
-Students are on campus for two consecutive summers working full time with art studio and art history faculty.
-During two academic years, students enroll part time in online art education classes to carry out independent and faculty-mentored qualitative research projects related to issues in visual arts education.
+The innovative blended-learning curriculum combines on-campus and online course work to provide students with an exceptional balance of dialogic interaction, studio production time, and the flexibility to maintain professional commitments.
+Students are on campus for two consecutive summers working full time.
+During the academic year, students enroll part time in online classes in the Fall and Spring semesters and attend one winter intersession retreat on campus.

 For further information, please review the graduate section of our Web site, or contact the Art Education Program offices at (845) 257-3850 or visit us at: